Team6-WallE/Project-4/README.md

 ### webpage
 #### This folder includes all the databases and webpages used to create the webpage for user interaction with the robot during assist and patrol mode

+## Navigation Commander

+### turtlebot3_commander
+#### This package is used to navigate the robot to the different locations based on the information received through the differen topics from the crowd detection cameras, webpage and the cameras on the robot.